jank-lang/jank/book/src/reference/error/lex/unexpected-eof.md

 # lex/unexpected-eof
-Unexpected end of file.

-## Additional explanation
-This is an uncommon error which generally indicates that the source file has corrupt Unicode.
-Normal unterminated lists, strings, etc will result in different errors.
+This uncommon error usually means the source file contains corrupt Unicode.
+Normal unterminated lists or strings produce different errors.

 ## Mitigations
 Verify the integrity of the file before proceeding.